cranchange/cran_change.org/letter.md

 # Introduction

 The Comprehensive R Archive Network, CRAN from now forward, is one of the central pieces of the R ecosystem (besides R itself).
-It has unified the R users and the role it has played on the R development and adoption of R is huge.
+CRAN has made possible a vibrant and growing community of R users who many of them want to make available their work and solutions to other R members.
+It has unified the R users and the role it has played on the R development and adoption of R.
-CRAN has benefited both R developers and the R community by providing a place to evaluate the impact of R changes, explore solutions to the language itself, provide support to package with functionality beyond the R language and most importantly ensure a common quality threshold for packages, among other benefits.
+CRAN has benefited both R core developers and the R community.
+To the first by providing a place to evaluate the impact of R changes, explore solutions to the language itself, To the R community it has been a source of quality packages, an invaluable place to share one's package and an assurance when depending on the packages developed among other benefits.

-CRAN also requires many resources from the community: The machines and software infrastructure, reviewing packages, the CRAN mirrors, the security of the site...
+CRAN also requires many resources from the community: The machines and software infrastructure, reviewing and updating packages, the CRAN mirrors, the security of the site...
-All this takes much time from all the R core members, the R foundation and R package contributors.
-All have dedicated many hours if not days or years to make it such a successful resource.
+All this takes much time from all the R core members and R package contributors who have dedicated many hours if not days or years to make it such a successful resource.
 There is no question that holding an ever increasing pool of software and contributors to high standards, and continuously validating those standards are held is a resource intensive technical feat from which great public good has been derived.

-We specially want to recognize and praise the dedication of the R core members to this task.
-As R package developers and/or R users we usually just see a slice of the work required instead of the herculean effort done as attest that R is one of the few languages that has such resource.
-Thanks!

-CRAN has made possible a vibrant and growing community of R users who many of them want to make available their work and solutions to other R members.
-As such  contributing to the archive has become even more important to all.

-However, with an increased support to several architectures, settings and a growing number of packages, the pressure on CRAN maintainers and admins has increased too.
-There has been to an increase number of outcries from package maintainers.
+At the same time, the increasing support to several architectures, environment settings and the growing number of packages, the pressure on CRAN maintainers and admins has increased too.

-Past efforts to decrease the pressure has been addressed to ensure that the packages submitted pass some automatic quality checks:
+Past efforts to decrease the pressure has been addressed to ensure that the packages pass some automatic quality checks before the submission:
-The R foundation has provided support to lighten the pressure on CRAN package maintainers such as the R hub, which has dramatically helped R package maintainers.
-CRAN has also provided checking venues to test packages before the submissions for some settings.
+The R foundation has provided support to lighten the pressure on CRAN package maintainers such as the R hub, which has dramatically helped R package maintainers and CRAN has provided alternative checking venues for some settings.

-As the number of R package contributors outnumbers the R core members dedicated to CRAN we agree on the general direction of the efforts: a small improvement done by each maintainer helps all.
-We are keen to invest more time on improving the packages and reduce the work to be done by the R core and CRAN.
+Given that the number of R package contributors outnumbers the R core members dedicated to CRAN we agree on the general direction of the efforts: a small improvement done by each maintainer helps all.
+This is a direction where all improvements will be welcomed.

+We want to add our suggestion of changes to the R Core and R Foundation to continue improve R and the system around it.
-On of the most time intensive activity and where more friction happens is while reviewing packages and applying CRAN policies.
-Some of the policies cannot be automatically checked or if automatically checked they require human intervention and some exchange between CRAN and the package maintainers.
-We think it is time to dedicates some efforts to reduce and prevent pain points.
+One of the most time intensive activity and where more friction happens is while reviewing packages and applying CRAN policies.
+This is a crucial step that cannot be automatically checked as they require human intervention and some exchange between CRAN and the package maintainers.
+We think further progress to prevent and reduce pain points at this step will improve the platform current role and set it ready for the future.

+Most of these petitions are around an increased transparency and communication of how CRAN works.
-We believe that the below measures will improve the platform current role and set it ready for the future.
-We understand that this measures will cause an initial work but we believe that they will pay off soon.
+We understand that this measures will cause an initial work but we argue that they will pay off soon, as a clearer communication will reduce misunderstandings.
-With an increased transparency and communication of how CRAN works there will be less friction between package maintainers and CRAN.
-We hope this will drive as well an increase in participation from R package developers in the centrals aspects of the R ecosystem.

-We wish to add this petitions to the current efforts from R Core and R Foundation to continue improve R and the system around it.
-We would like to thank once again all the work done on CRAN and the current practices.
-The CRAN reviewers perform these task professionally, but there has been some instances that the exchange or interventions have not been positive for community as a whole.
-We hope these petitions improve the experience for both R package maintainers and people involved on CRAN.
-We do not mean any personal attack; apologies if this is felt that way.

 # Petitions